Games To Keep Customers Coming Through Your Doors

-There’s also a few game ideas that are perfect for self-pour bars, restaurants, and taprooms.
+There are also a few game ideas that are perfect for self-pour bars, restaurants, and taprooms.
 It can be a lot of fun for customers to take advantage of all the unique benefits of self-pour, and making a couple of games out of it can be even more fun.

-Flavor Identification Game
+24. Flavor Identification Game